kelliwolf17/surfs_up/README.md

 ![december](https://user-images.githubusercontent.com/71397190/101295753-3455aa80-37e5-11eb-88c8-e876dc8dce4c.PNG)

 The key differences between these two months are:
-* June averaged warmed days
+* June averaged warmer days
-* December can drop into the 50's which is not ideal ice cream weather
+* December can drop into the 50's (which is not ideal ice cream or surfing weather)
 * bullet 3

 # Summary